TheMandolinian/HashHelix-Ledger/README.md

 For everything else, yeah, a counter + hash chain is simpler and good enough.
 But, for the “forever” problems—the ones where even a single skipped or forged counter value is catastrophic —HashHelix is the first thing I’ve ever seen that actually solves it with mathematics instead of governance.

-So no, it’s not a waste of time.. -James Bradley Waresback

 It’s overkill for almost everything… until the one day someone needs it, and then nothing else on Earth will do.
 I want to build the chronometer for interstellar civilization.

 Most ships will still use regular watches, but the ones that matter won’t leave home without this technology.
-It's not a waste.
 That’s humanity's legacy.

  **Why HashHelix Matters**